khalid-naami/khalid-naami.github.io/blog/2026-05-13-statistical-arbitrage-mean-reversion-trading.md

 ## 6. Integration with Dashboard Options

 At **Dashboard Options**, we use these statistical models to filter out noise.
-By combining StatArb signals with **GEX (Gamma Exposure)** data, we can identify *why* a spread is diverging.
+By combining StatArb signals with **<a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">GEX</a> (<a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">Gamma Exposure</a>)** data, we can identify *why* a spread is diverging.
 If a pair is diverging but GEX is extremely positive, dealer hedging might actually accelerate the mean reversion, providing a higher-conviction entry point.

 ## Conclusion: From Theory to Profit